AztecProtocol/aztec-packages/boxes/README.md

 ## Contributing

-Because of the CI/CD nature of the monorepo, every box is tested against every merge on master.
+Because of the CI/CD nature of the monorepo, every box is tested against every merge to master.
 This drastically reduces their maintenance cost.
-Thus, some scripting is needed to make sure the user gets a working repository after "unboxing".
+Thus, some scripting is needed to ensure the user gets a working repository after "unboxing."

 Most of the logic is in the `bin.js` file, where `commander` commands stuff.
 The script does the following:

-- Prompts the user for options and commands
+Prompts the user for options and commands
-- Inits some global variables such as a logger, a getter for the github repositories, the latest stable versions and tags, etc
+Initializes some global variables such as a logger, a getter for the GitHub repositories, the latest stable versions, and tags, etc.
-- Prompts the user to choose the project and clone it.
-It then rewrites the `Nargo.toml` and `package.json` files to point to the repos instead of the local dependencies.
+Prompts the user to choose the project and clone it.
+It then rewrites the `Nargo.toml` and `package.json` files to point to the repositories instead of the local dependencies.

 ## Templates

 As noted above, every box is tested at every merge to master.
 Any breaking changes need to happen in every box, so we try to keep the number of templates strategically low.
-For that reason, we ask contributors to reach directly to the [devrel team](https://github.com/orgs/AztecProtocol/teams/devrel) before adding another template.
+For that reason, we ask contributors to reach out directly to the [DevRel team](https://github.com/orgs/AztecProtocol/teams/devrel) before adding another template.

-Currently there are two "app" boxes and one "contract-only" box:
+Currently, there are two "app" boxes and one "contract-only" box:

-- React - A React boilerplate with a minimal UI.
+- React: A React boilerplate with a minimal UI.
-- Vanilla JS and HTML - Some say if you get something working in vanilla JS and HTML, you can make it work on any framework.
+- Vanilla JS and HTML: Some say that if you can get something working in vanilla JS and HTML, you can make it work on any framework.
 If you can't find the box you need, this could be a good starting point.
-- Token - An example token contract on Aztec
+- Token: An example token contract on Aztec.

 ## Support